elastic/ml-cpp/build-setup/clion/using_clion.md

 ### Run/Debug Configuration

-Once we created the custom build target, we can use it to build projects and run/debug unit tests withing IDE.
+Once we have created the custom build target, we can use it to build projects and run/debug unit tests within the IDE.

 Let's go to menu **Run | Edit Configurations...** and click on **+** to create a new configuration.